Yale-CANDLab/Sisk_DWI_Adversity_sCCA/README.md

 # Sisk_DWI_Adversity_sCCA
 ### Code for DWI/Adversity sCCA project

-**DWI_Extract_ICV_ScannerSite** computes intracranial volume and pulls site participant was scanned at from .json files.
+**DWI_Extract_ICV_ScannerSite** extracts intracranial volume from Freesurfer files and pulls site participant was scanned at from .json files.

 **DWI_Create_Dataset** pulls data from various sources, recodes and transforms to prepare for CCA analysis.